lisaeisler/p8105_cpspine/CPspine-data-analysis-more-extensive-work-not-included-in-the-report.md

 nsqipspineCP_1617 = read_csv("./nsqipspineCP_1617.csv")
 ```

-## Initial Data Cleaning & Selection of a subset of data to examine the purpose of the study (From Jerri’s file we can ommit in the report once we double check that it is included on Jerri’s side)
+## Initial Data Cleaning & Selection of a subset of data to examine the purpose of the study

 ``` r
 cp_spine_tidy = nsqipspineCP_1617 %>%